DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_workflows.md

     the field after it, and fortunately was just in time to see it pop down a large rabbit-hole under the hedge.

 '#' signifies a top-level headline, '##' a second-level headline, '_' italic text, '**' bold text, '>' a block quote.
 Beyond that, Markdown provides conventions for marking up bold text, lists, embedded images, links.
-Its popular extension MultiMarkdown <!-- add MultiMarkdown to glossary---> also supports footnotes, tables, mathematical formulas, cross-references, bibliographies and definition lists.
+Its popular extension MultiMarkdown <!-- add MultiMarkdown to glossary--> also supports footnotes, tables, mathematical formulas, cross-references, bibliographies and definition lists.
 With simple Open Source converter programs, Markdown text like the above can be automatically translated into well-structured HTML, ePub, PDF, RTF (for importing into InDesign) and other document formats, with a single mouse click or keyboard command, requiring no manual adjustments.

 Markdown is a child of Internet culture.
 It standardizes ad-hoc formatting signs used in E-Mail and chats, and became popular in blogging software.
 There are similar plain text formatting languages to Markdown: the Wiki syntax used in Wikipedia, the language _Textile_ that is used for a number of web content management systems and the language _reStructuredText_ used for writing technical manuals, and many others.